copyrite/LwotcMinimalText/XComGame.md

 ## Ionic Storm
 Dash to a location, then deal damage in a {% IONIC_STORM_RADIUS_TILE %} tile range.
 Additional damage and range per Focus.
 Consumes all Focus.
-* Ionic Storm's base damage is doubled against Psionic units.
+* Ionic Storm's base damage is doubled against psionic units.
 * {% COOLDOWN %}
 * TODO: Focus on kills?